-The amount recorded in this heading of the consolidated balance sheet is 11,784,000 euros.
-Said goodwill was generated by the purchase of a majority stake in BSA Banc, SA on 1 October 2021 (see Note 2.3).
-On 11 November 2022, following approval by the AFA, the technological and legal merger of the two financial institutions and their respective subsidiaries took place.
+On 31 December 2023 and 2022, the amount recorded in this heading of the consolidated statement of financial position is $\notin$ 11,784,000 euros.
+Said goodwill was generated by the purchase of a majority holding in BSA Banc, SA, on 1 October 2021.
+On 11 November 2022, following the approval of the AFA, the technological and legal merger of the two financial institutions and their respective subsidiaries took place.

-This goodwill was attributed to the Cash Generating Unit of the banking business for the purpose of calculating the impairment.
+This goodwill was attributed to the Cash Generating Unit (CGU) of the banking business for the purpose of calculating the impairment.

-As set out in the reference regulatory framework, the Group conducted an analysis in the 2022 financial year to assess the potential existence of impairment of the goodwill.
+As set out in the reference regulatory framework, the Group conducted an analysis in the 2023 financial year to assess the potential existence of impairment of the goodwill.

 In accordance with IAS 36, impairment occurs when the net carrying value exceeds the recoverable amount, which is the higher of the value in use and the fair value less the sales costs.
 In this case, the recoverable amount of the asset banking unit has been determined by the value in use, using cash flow projections based on the budgets approved by the Management.
-The main hypotheses used in accordance with the above-mentioned methodology are outlined below:
+The main hypotheses used according to the aforementioned methodology are outlined below: